ScizorsBLBC/test-esl-lessons/DEPLOYMENT_README.md

 # Test Environment Deployment Guide
-# ESL Lessons Hub - Test Environment Setup
+# ESL Lessons Hub - Main Branch Test Environment Setup

+**⚠️ TEST ENVIRONMENT ONLY**
+This repository serves as our live test environment where dangerous refactors and experimental features can be safely tested before production deployment.

 ## 🚀 Deployment Status: PENDING
 - ✅ Code committed to test branch